 John Gellert has served as the Company's President and Chief Executive Officer and as a member of the Board since June 1, 2017.
 Prior to the spin-off of the Company from SEACOR Holdings on June 1, 2017 (the "Spin-off"), Mr. Gellert served as the co-chief operating officer of SEACOR Holdings since February 23, 2015, and president of SEACOR Holdings' Offshore Marine Services segment since July 2005.
 Mr. Gellert also held various financial, analytical, chartering and marketing roles with SEACOR Holdings since June 1992.
 Mr. Gellert is an officer and director of certain Company subsidiaries.
-Mr. Gellert serves as president and a member of the executive committee of International Support Vessel Owners Association, a member of the board of directors of Offshore Marine Service Association, an ex-officio member of the executive committee of National Ocean Industries Association, and a member of executive council at Cohesive Capital Management, L.P.
+Mr. Gellert serves as a member of the executive committee of International Support Vessel Owners Association, a member of the board of directors of Offshore Marine Service Association, a member of the executive council at Cohesive Capital Management, L.P., and previously served as president of the National Ocean Industries Association.
 Mr. Gellert graduated from Harvard College.